coy-humphrey/Simple-FTP/report.markdown

     fs.beginFileTransfer(self.factory.fp, self.transport)
 ~~~

 Twisted provides a class called FileSender for sending files.
+Before discovering this class, we considered reading the file
+and dumping its data over the stream.
+However, that defeats the purpose of Twisted's event-driven approach.
+The program will block when data is not able to be uploaded, and prevent other events from being run.
+The FileSender class is designed using
+Twisted's event system, and will only send data when it is able to, allowing other event to run when data cannot be sent.

 Code Length
 ---